pombredanne/craft-ai-client-python/README.md

 - `timeOfDay` which is a `time_of_day` property,
 - `timezone`, a property of type `timezone` needed to generate proper values for `timeOfDay` (cf. the [context properties type section](#context-properties-types) for further information),
 - and finally `lightbulbState` which is an `enum` property that is also the output.

+> :information_source: `timeOfDay` is auto-generated, you will find more information below.

 ```python
 agent_id = "my_first_agent"